 Alpha Rho Chi (APX) is the national fraternity for architecture and the allied arts.
 Our brotherhood unites men and women for the purpose of fellowship and lifelong friendships and our mutual interest in professional development.
 This is exemplified by the fraternity’s motto: Fidelitas, Amor et Artes

-The UNL Student Chapter of the American Society of Landscape Architects (UNL-SASLA) kicks off the academic year with a cook out.
+The University of Nebraska Student Chapter of the American Society of Landscape Architects (ASLA) kicks off the academic year with a cook out.
 This event helps foster mentoring relationships between upper and lower classes and information sharing about the program.
 The chapter will include several scheduled activities centered on academics as well as nonacademic activities.

 Faculty Sponsor: Stacy Spale

-The Nebraska/Iowa Chapter of ASID is made up of approximately 400 members involved in healthcare, contract, product and residential design.
+The Nebraska/Iowa Chapter of the American Society of Interior Designers (ASID) is made up of approximately 400 members involved in healthcare, contract, product and residential design.
 Your membership provides you the opportunity to set side-by-side professional members in job shadowing, chapter trade shows and team meetings, not to mention local student scholarships and awards.
 To learn more about ASID and the benefits of being a student member watch the video below and visit www.asid.org/students.

-IIDA Student Membership provides students enrolled in an interior design program the resources they need for educational and professional development, that are not available on campus.
-These benefits are exclusive to IIDA Student Members and give aspiring designers unique opportunities to build professional connections that extend well after graduation.
+International Interior Design Association (IIDA) student membership provides students enrolled in an interior design program the resources they need for educational and professional development, that are not available on campus.
+These benefits are exclusive to IIDA student members and give aspiring designers unique opportunities to build professional connections that extend well after graduation.

 The National Organization of Minority Architects (NOMA) mission is to champion diversity within the design professions by promoting the excellence, community engagement, and professional development of its members.

 Faculty Sponsor: Sarah Karle and Catherine De Almeida